Flevy Management Insights Q&A

 David Tang | Open Innovation

-This article provides a detailed response to: What metrics can companies use to measure the success of their Open Innovation initiatives?
-For a comprehensive understanding of Open Innovation, we also include relevant case studies for further reading and links to Open Innovation best practice resources.
+This article provides a detailed response to: What Are the Top 5 Metrics to Measure Open Innovation Success?
+[Complete Guide] For a comprehensive understanding of Open Innovation, we also include relevant case studies for further reading and links to Open Innovation templates.

 Reading time: 5 minutes